FernandaFranco/230-DOM-asynchronous-programming/notes.md

 * event.stopPropagation vs event.preventDefault

   * event.stopPropagation stops the succeeding event listeners from firing but it doesn't prevent the default behavior of a event on a element which initiates the default behavior.

+* jQuery

+  * jQuery also accepts camel case property names instead.
+Whenever you have a CSS property that includes one or more hyphens, you can omit the hyphens and capitalize the next letter instead.
+For font-size, for example, you can use fontSize instead.